SENIOR PORTRAITS · COMPLETE GUIDE

 One of the things I love most about working on the South Shore is the diversity of communities I get to serve.
 Every town has its own landscape character, its own sense of place, and its own graduating class full of seniors who want portraits that feel rooted in where they grew up — not generic outdoor portraits that could have been taken anywhere.
 Over the years I've developed deep familiarity with the landscapes, town character, and logistical considerations that are specific to each school district on the South Shore, and I've put that knowledge into dedicated guides for each community.

 Whether you're a Hingham High School senior looking to use World's End or the Hingham Harbor, a Norwell High School senior drawn to Norris Reservation and the North River corridor, or a Scituate High School senior with the lighthouse and Scituate Harbor on your list — there is a dedicated planning resource for you.
-The same goes for Marshfield, Duxbury, Braintree, Whitman-Hanson Regional, Plymouth South, Silver Lake Regional, and Rockland High School seniors.
+The same goes for Marshfield, Duxbury, Braintree, Whitman-Hanson Regional, Plymouth South, Silver Lake Regional, Rockland, Quincy, Weymouth, and Cohasset High School seniors.

 Each school-specific guide covers the locations I use most often for seniors from that community, timing considerations specific to each area, and any district-specific notes on yearbook deadlines or submission formats.
 If your school isn't listed here, reach out directly — I photograph seniors from every town across the South Shore and Greater Boston region and am always happy to talk through location options wherever you are.